vbonduro/AudioBookRequest/README.md

 # Workflow

 1. Admin creates user accounts for their friends.
 Each account's group is one of: `Admin`, `Trusted`, and `Untrusted`.
 All groups can request/remove book requests.
-Trusted and above can have downloads automatically start when they select a book in the search tab.
-This requires the download client to be set up correctly in Prowlarr.
+2. When a Trusted and above requests a book, it'll automatically start downloading.
+This requires the download client to be set up correctly in Prowlarr and the "Auto Download" option to be on in the settings.
+3. If configured, a notification will be sent to Apprise.
-2. The requests/wishlist page shows a list of all books that have been requested.
-An admin can directly view the torrent sources gotten from Prowlarr and start any download.
+4. The requests/wishlist page shows a list of all books that have been requested.
+An admin can directly view the torrent sources gotten from Prowlarr and start downloading requests or reject them.
-3. Settings page allows for admins to create new accounts and set the required Prowlarr configs.

 # Docker